regulyagoston/Split-sampling/README.md

-# SubSampling
+# Split-sampling
-This repository contains sub-sampling techniques for modelling with discretised/interval data.
+This repository contains split sampling techniques for modelling with discretised/interval data.